yoannisj/shift-sass/README.md

-# Shift
+# Shift-sass

-Shift is a tool to work with breakpoints and media-queries in Sass and Javascript.
-It tries to be simple and concise, but powerful enough to do make working with breakpoints accross your projects easy.
+Shift-sass is a tool to work with breakpoints and media-queries in Sass.
+It tries to be simple and concise, but powerful enough to make working with breakpoints accross your projects easy.

+Shift-sass works perfectly with its companion tool Shift-js, which shares a similar API to work with breakpoints in the javascript part of your project.
+Together, these two tools make it easy to build and configure responsive front-end components.

 ## Installation